-In the ECB's understanding, transactions treated with alternative exposure methods should be included in the back-testing framework.
-In order to fulfil the requirements set in Article 294(1)(o) of the CRR, the ECB sees benefit in also analysing affected transactions separately rather than mixing effects when back-testing is only conducted at actual portfolio level.
-Additionally, the netting benefits (numerical impact) when using any type of alternative exposure method should be assessed by comparing the results with:
+In the ECB's understanding, transactions treated with alternative exposure calculation methods should also be included in the back-testing framework.
+In order to fulfil the requirements of Article 294(1)(o) of the CRR, the ECB sees it as beneficial to also analyse affected transactions separately rather than mixing effects when back-testing is only conducted at actual portfolio level.

+In addition, the netting benefits (numerical impact) when using any type of alternative method to calculate exposures in the IMM should be assessed by comparing the resulting exposure with those obtained after:

-the splitting of the transactions into synthetic netting sets differentiating between the "standard" IMM calculation and the alternative exposure method;
+- splitting the transactions into synthetic netting sets differentiating between transactions treated using the "standard" IMM calculation and those where exposures are calculated in an alternative way; - (ii) carving-out the affected transactions into a standardised method.